 Dreadful as the DJs were, it didn’t stop TOTP from being absolutely unmissable.
-Everyone watched it and if you didn’t watch it . . . well, you just did.
-You couldn’t
+Everyone watched it, and if you didn’t watch it . . . well, you just did.
+You couldn’t not watch.

-And so you’d think of some American soulster who’d be too busy doing Soul Train in America which we knew was a brilliant show, but we never saw it.
-We once saw Bowie doing Young Americans on it and he was brilliant and it was brilliant.
+We used to sit there and try and guess what song they’d have Pan’s People dance to.
+Mud?
+Nah, they’ll be in the studio.
+Sweet.
+Nah, they’d also be there.
+And so you’d think of some American soulster who’d be too busy doing Soul Train in America, which we knew was a brilliant show, but we never saw it.
+We once saw Bowie doing Young Americans on it, and he was brilliant, and it was brilliant.
 Top word, brilliant.

 But a final decision could not be taken until the new week’s charts were published on Tuesday.
 If the selected (and rehearsed) record had fallen down the charts, then that was the end of it.
 Pan’s People would have to devise and learn a new routine for another song just 24 hours before filming.

-Pan’s People.
-It’s got to be said, there was an element of the underwear section in the mail-order catalogue (if you know what I mean) to Pan’s People.
+It’s got to be said that there was an element of the underwear section in the mail-order catalogue (if you know what I mean) to Pan’s People.

 Well – and, listen, we’re being honest here – there was an element of that in Pan’s People.
 An element?
 Not ‘arf.

-Everyone had their favourite PP and they always did that looking at the camera – just at you – bit, and it was all a huge come-on.
-They each had their own colour, their own moves.
-They each had their own tics, little things that they’d do, that the others wouldn’t.
+Everyone had their favourite PP, and they always did that looking at the camera – just at you – bit, and it was all a huge come-on.
+They each had their own colour and their own moves.
+They each had their own tics, little things they’d do that the others wouldn’t.